WE WOULD LOVE

 had front and/or rear suspensions.
 These designs competed with each other, your choice

-being the high-wheel's comfort or the safety's safety, but the next innovation tolled the
+being the high-wheel's comfort or the safety's safety, but Dunlop's

-death of the high-wheel design -- pneumatic tires.
+death of the high-wheel design.
 This is basically the same design as

 standard contemporary bikes.
 The safety bike allowed large numbers of people to take up